 Continuous Education Throughout Your Career

-Many aspiring coaches think they need to get certified at the very beginning of their career to start coaching but this isn’t necessarily true.
-Many trainees join ICF-accredited programs after years of professional experience — and they still learn valuable new perspectives and skills.
+Many aspiring coaches think they need to get certified at the very beginning of their career to start coaching, but this isn’t necessarily true.
+Many trainees join ICF-accredited programs after years of professional experience.

-In a field where most professionals are self-employed and run their businesses alone, a network of fellow coaches can prove invaluable too.
+In a field where most professionals are self-employed and run their businesses on their own, a network of fellow coaches can prove invaluable too.
 Whether it’s the credential, the hands-on training, or the support system you most appreciate, it’s worth looking at your certification as an investment in your long-term career growth.

-Whether you need to invest thousands of dollars and years to put those three shiny letters on your resume depends on your individual audience and how you market yourself.
-We hope that this review has helped you decide on which path you should take.
+So should you invest thousands of dollars and years to put those three shiny letters on your resume?
+That depends on your target clients and how you market yourself.
+At the end of the day, it’s about the expertise you earn with it, not a “piece of paper.”